smorzechowski/weho_pop_gen/README.md

 Next, I wanted to softmask the repetitive content of the genome to speed up alignment of short reads.
 Repetitive regions make alignment very difficult and aligners can get stuck in computational black holes trying to align very repetitive short reads to repetitive genome regions that are identical in hundreds or thousands of places across the genome.
 Variant calling from short reads in repetitive regions is basically hopeless (although I should note that pangenomes allow much better characterization of structural and sequence variants in repetitive regions), thus it is best to focus on the non-repetitive portion of the genome where we can be more confident about the variants we call.

-I created a *de novo* repeat library of the White-eared Honeyeater with RepeatModeler.
+I created a *de novo* repeat library of the White-eared Honeyeater with RepeatModeler:

 ```
 RepeatModeler='/n/home09/smorzechowski/bin/RepeatModeler-2.0.2a'